Andehz/Notes/README.md

 Welcome to my notes page.
 These are preliminary notes I take when studying.
-Final notes are again created and added to my Confluence server.
+Final notes are created and added to my Confluence server.
+This is so I can better remember the material and have nicer looking notes in an official documentation place.